LeHuyVuu/profile/README.md

 - 🌱 I’m currently learning about Software Engineering

-- 💬 Ask me about Java, C#,C, JavaScript
+- 💬 Ask me about Java, C#, C, JavaScript

 - 📫 How to reach me **lehuyvuok@gmail.com**